CodeStalker/Midas/readme.md

 1. Install NPM
 2. Run from terminal in your midas folder:

-`npm install gulp browser-sync streamqueue gulp-minify-css gulp-concat gulp-uglify gulp-rename gulp-sass --save-dev`
+`nopm install gulp gulp-concat gulp-rename gulp-uglify gulp-sass gulp-minify-css browser-sync gulp-imagemin gulp-changed gulp-minify-html gulp-notify gulp-clean streamqueue --save-dev`

 then start some magic with: